When Your Dog Has Kidney Failure Symptoms: What Every Pet Owner Needs to Know

 Symptoms to Watch For

-One of the most challenging aspects of kidney disease in dogs is that symptoms often don’t appear until the kidneys have already lost a significant portion of their function.
+One of the most challenging aspects of kidney disease in dogs is that symptoms often don’t appear until the kidneys have already lost a significant portion of their function — sometimes as much as 65 to 75 percent.
 This is why routine wellness exams and bloodwork are so valuable, particularly for senior dogs.
 That said, there are warning signs that should prompt you to act quickly.

 Common symptoms of kidney failure in dogs include: